 Glucometry Waiver is Necessary for EMS

 The federal government requires that all laboratories testing human specimens, such as blood, for the purposes of diagnosis and treatment, must be certified by the Health Care Finance Administration (HCFA), Department of Health and Human Services.
 This applies to EMS agencies that perform glucometry tests.
 These requirements are set forth in Clinical Laboratory Improvement Amendments (CLIA) of 1988.
 Fortunately, the government also allows for a CLIA waiver when certain conditions are met.
-The bad news is there is the waiver application and fee, and biannual renewal process and fee.
+The bad news is there is the waiver application and fee, and the biannual renewal process and fee.
 The good news is that EMS agencies are eligible for the waiver.
 The better news is that the Tidewater EMS Council maintains a regional CLIA waiver for all of its EMS agencies.

 Some 40 of the region’s licensed EMS agencies have fulfilled the requirements to fall under the council’s umbrella waiver.
-The agency requirements are simple: advise the council that you want to fall under the regional waiver, provide a list of glucometry equipment (make and model) that you use and agree to use and maintain the equipment according to manufacturer’s specifications.
-A standard one page agreement form is available from the council for that purpose (see download below).
+The agency requirements are simple: advise the council that you want to fall under the regional waiver, provide a list of glucometry equipment (make and model) that you use and agree to use and maintain the equipment according to the manufacturer’s specifications.
+A standard one-page agreement form is available from the council for that purpose (see download below).
 Of course, if your agency does not use glucometry, the waiver is not necessary.
 If you are in doubt whether your agency falls under the regional CLIA waiver, please feel free to contact the TEMS office at (757) 963-0632.

 Whether your agency falls under a state, regional or local waiver, be aware that federal regulations require laboratory certification, or a waiver, for any EMS agency performing tests on human specimens.